knative/docs/community/DOCS-CONTRIBUTING.md

 Established contributor to the Knative docs.

 Members are continuously active contributors in the community.
-They can have issues and PRs assigned to them, may participate in working group meetings, and pre-submit tests are automatically run for their PRs.
+They can have issues and PRs assigned to them, might participate in working group meetings, and pre-submit tests are automatically run for their PRs.
 Members are expected to remain active contributors to the Knative documentation.

 All members are encouraged to help with PR reviews, although each PR must be reviewed by an official [Approver](#approver).
-In their review, Members should be looking for technical correctness of the documentation, adherence to the style guide, good spelling and grammar (writing quality), intuitive organization, and strong documentation usability.
+In their review, members should be looking for technical correctness of the documentation, adherence to the [style guide](https://developers.google.com/style/), good spelling and grammar (writing quality), intuitive organization, and strong documentation usability.
 Members should be proficient in at least one of these review areas.

 ### Requirements

 - Has made multiple contributions to the project or community.
-Contributions may include, but are not limited to:
+Contributions might include, but are not limited to:

   - Authoring or reviewing PRs on GitHub in Knative/Docs or Knative/Website